Seven months after on-field collapse, Denmark’s Christian Eriksen plots his return

 “My goal is to play in the World Cup in Qatar.
 I want to play,” Eriksen said.
 “That’s been my mind-set all along.
 It’s a goal, a dream.
 Whether I’ll be picked or not is another thing.
 But it’s my dream to come back.”

-During the 43rd-minute of a pandemic-delayed Euro 2020 match between Denmark and Finland last June, Eriksen collapsed after he began to run up the field on a throw-in.
+During the 43rd minute of a pandemic-delayed Euro 2020 match between Denmark and Finland in June, Eriksen collapsed after he began to run up the field on a throw-in.
 Teammates shielded Eriksen’s motionless body from fans and cameras, and he received CPR before being sent to a hospital in Copenhagen, where he was said to be in stable condition.

 “He was gone, and we did cardiac resuscitation.
 It was a cardiac arrest,” Morten Boesen, the team’s doctor, later told reporters.
 “How close were we [to losing Eriksen]?
 I don’t know.
 We got him back after one defib, so that’s quite fast.
 I’m not a cardiologist, so the details I will leave to the experts at the hospital.”